istimat/accountabilabot/readme.md

 # Accountabilabot

-A telegram bot that helps be consistent in progressing towards your goals.
+A telegram bot that helps you be consistent in progressing towards your goals.

 ## Dependencies